osmosis-labs/docs/developing/network/join-testnet.md

 ## Update Cosmovisor to V7

 If you want osmosisd to upgrade automatically from V6 to V7, do the following steps prior to the upgrade height (3215657):

+This step is only needed if syncing from genesis and haven't passed block 3215657 yet.

 ```bash
 mkdir -p ~/.osmosisd/cosmovisor/upgrades/v7/bin